Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 A general partnership has each partner representing the company and connecting the other partners.
 As a result, each partner is jointly responsible for the partnership’s liabilities.

-Public Limited Company: Publicly traded companies have limited liability and can sell stock to the general public.
-At least two directors and five stockholders are needed to incorporate a public limited company in Uganda.
+Publicly traded companies have limited liability and can sell stock to the general public.
+At least two directors and five stockholders must form a Public limited company in Uganda.

 If you register a company in Uganda, you can enjoy the following benefits: